 As we never get tired of saying, the combination of formal and casual is one of the chief charms of this genre of dressing.
-So if you enjoy the unexpected as much as the tried-and-true, consider a the long-sleeved buttondown knit.
-Here are a few examples from the usual suspects. — CC
+So if you enjoy the unexpected as much as the tried-and-true, consider a the long-sleeved buttondown knit. — CC

 I’ve been quite tempted to try one from Uncle Ralph.
 The knit fabric stretches just like an ordinary polo shirt so it would be interesting to have that same quality in a sport shirt.

 I bought one for my grandmother, she loves it.
 She says it’s very comfortable and sturdy with just the right amount of strechiness.
 Also Ralph’s has mother-of-pearl buttons.

 I have a few from RL; solid and striped colors.
 Definitely recommend – especially in this weather.
 They are stretchy and more comfortable than wearing linen shirts.
 Don’t expect collars to roll (they won’t).

 They’re a great alternative for the man with multiple shirts but just like all tops made out of this cloth, shrinking and yellowing out the underarms on the white ones quickly can become an issue if you’re not the type to obsess over the care of your clothing.